 - Grab a taste of the West Country at Perry’s Cider Brewery then stock up on treats in their farm shop

 The self-catering houses are great for families of all ages.
-There's plenty of outside space to run around, plus TVs and WiFi for screen-obsessed teens.
-Most of the beds can be set up as twins and there's lots to do within an hour's drive.
+Our 3-year-old loved watching the rabbits and sheep from the window, and there was plenty of outside space to run around in.
+TVs and WiFi will keep screen-obsessed teens happy.
+Most of the beds can be set up as twins, and there's lots to do within an hour's drive.

 Family friendly accommodation:

 The Dairy House is the largest, with 4 bedrooms in the main house and 3 more in the converted cowshed (a few metres away).
 There are bunk rooms in both (with additional trundle bed for a third child), and teens will love the snug's huge sofa, bean bag and gigantic TV.